threatgrid/ctia/README.md

 **With Kafka and Zookeeper now part of the dev cluster, you will need to increase the memory you allocate to Docker.
 You can do this thru your Docker preferences.
-This has been tested with an 4GB allocation.**
+This has been tested with a 4GB allocation.**

 We  provide a  default `containers/dev/docker-compose.yml`  which will bring up the  dependencies you need in containers.
-We  also provide a `containers/test/docker-compose.yml`    which     is    the    cluster configuration that our Travis CI tests again.
-If you add services, be sure  to update  both so  your unit  tests work.

-You can then bring up a development environment:
+You can bring up a development environment:

 ```
-cd containers/dev
-docker-compose -f docker-compose.yml build
-docker-compose -f docker-compose.yml up
+docker-compose -f containers/dev/docker-compose.yml up
 ```

 Using docker for mac, this will bind the following ports on your